gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 As a mitigation strategy, we propose adding a new certificate generation counter (as a certificate extension) that increments each time a certificate is renewed.
-This latest generation count is additionally stored on the auth server as metadata for the bot [user? resource?].
+This latest generation count is additionally stored on the auth server as a system annotation on the bot user.

 On subsequent renewals, while generating user certificates on the auth server, the current certificate is inspected and its current generation is compared to